dsecuredcom/dynamic-file-searcher/Readme.md

 This allows for effective scanning of large files without running into memory issues.

+It is recommended to use a big timeout to allow the tool to read large files.
+The default timeout is 10 seconds.

 ## Security Considerations

 - Always ensure you have explicit permission to scan the target domains.